SHOULDER INJURIES AND PAIN

 Patients suffering from osteoarthritis in the shoulders may also experience the sensation of tightness in the soft tissues and tendons surrounding the joint.
 This contributes to the restriction of movement, in addition to the discomfort.

 When the shoulder joints are exposed to unusual or repeated stress forces, pain, instability, swelling and stiffness can often result.
-Dislocation is more common in people who have fallen, particularly onto an outstretched arm.
+Dislocation is one of the more common shoulder injuries in people who have fallen, particularly onto an outstretched arm.
 Instability of the shoulder joint(s) usually results from overuse and is more commonly observed in athletes engaged in such sports as swimming, baseball, football, basketball and contact sports like boxing and wrestling.

 Overuse of the shoulders is one of the most common causes of tendinitis.
 This is often seen in sports-related activities like ball throwing or swimming.

 As stated above, age and degenerative diseases are two known causes of chronic or recurring tendinitis.
-The deterioration of the tendons can cause significant tearing or splitting, leading to pain or discomfort, stiffness and swelling.
+The deterioration of the tendons can cause significant shoulder injuries such as tearing or splitting, leading to pain or discomfort, stiffness and swelling.
 This condition has been given such names as “tendon degeneration”, “tendinopathy”, or “tendinosis”.

 Other Causes of Shoulder Pain or Immobility